zacanger/koa-simple-static/README.md

 --------

-Fork of [koa-static-cache](https://github.com/koajs/static-cache) with better options.
+Fork of [koa-static-cache](https://github.com/koajs/static-cache) with simpler
+options:

+* Caches: preloads files and dynamically loads new ones if found
+* Falls back to `/index.html` if available
+* Gzips if request's `accept-encoding` includes gzip
+* Accepts extra headers for served files

 ## Installation